AzureCosmosDB/document-vector-pipeline/README.md

 ## Background
 This purpose of this project is to demonstrate a proof of concept pipeline for ingesting content stored in document form (pdf, docx, etc) into a searchable index in Azure Cosmos DB.

+**Let us know what you think!** Please reach out to CDB4AI@Microsoft.com with feedback and create a GitHub issue for any bugs/feature requests.

 ### Pipeline stages
 The basic stages of the pipeline include: